 - Elephants in Elephant Bone – Yes, you can have elephants sculpted from the bones of an elephant

-- Wood Carved Elephants – elephant motif is common in wood carving of Sri Lanka
+- Wood-Carved Elephants – elephant motif is common in the wood carving

 - Elephant Fridge Magnets – There is one sitting proudly on my fridge

-- Always remember to bargain hard in Sri Lanka.
-Rates quoted are manifold of the actual rate.
+- Always remember to bargain hard in this island nation.
+Rates quoted are a manifold of the actual rate.
 There is no way to know the best rate but try your best.

-- Laksala – a government emporium with branches all over the country and specifically at tourist locations is a fixed price shop offering a wide range of Sri Lanka Souvenirs.
+- Laksala – a government emporium with branches all over the country and specifically at tourist locations is a fixed-price shop offering a wide range of souvenirs.

-Most of these Sri Lanka Souvenirs mentioned in this post can be bought at Colombo Airport Departure Lounge as well.
+Most of these souvenirs mentioned in this post can be bought at Colombo Airport Departure Lounge as well.
 Of course, they are priced a bit higher & bargaining is a bit difficult here though do not rule that out.

-Recommend you read following Places to visit in Sri Lanka.
+Recommend you read the following Places to visit in the island nation.